Bash eq Privilege Escalation

 The `-eq` comaparison in bash script is vulnerable to arbitrary command execution.

-Please see for details.
+Please see this post for details.

 sudo -l